Delving into Dynamic Scene Cue-Consistency for Robust 3D Multi-Object Tracking: Introduction

-\paragraph{Spatial Information in MOT.} Leveraging spatial information is crucial for robust tracking in crowded scenes.
-Some methods model spatial relationships using graph structures~\cite{he2021learnable, kim2022polarmot} or Transformers~\cite{chu2023transmot, Ding2023MOTFormer}.
-However, they often face a common dilemma: they either heuristically restrict the interaction range to local neighborhoods, missing important long-range dependencies, or they indiscriminately aggregate global information~\cite{huang2023delving}, which introduces significant interference from irrelevant objects and leads to ambiguous feature representations.
-In contrast to these approaches, our method addresses this challenge by adaptively searching for a unique set of spatially consistent dependent nodes for each track.
-This allows us to aggregate highly relevant contextual and geometric cues while suppressing interference, thereby generating more discriminative features for robust association.
+\paragraph{Spatial Information in MOT.} Leveraging spatial information is crucial for robust tracking.
+While some methods model spatial relationships using graphs~\cite{he2021learnable, kim2022polarmot} or Transformers~\cite{chu2023transmot, Ding2023MOTFormer}, they often face a dilemma: either restricting interactions to local neighborhoods or indiscriminately aggregating global information, which introduces interference from irrelevant objects.
+In contrast, our method addresses this by adaptively searching for a unique set of spatially consistent dependent nodes for each track.
+This allows aggregation of highly relevant contextual cues while suppressing interference for more robust association.